-One of my fears going into this job was that the kids would never find me funny.
+One of my fears going into this job was actually that the kids would never find me funny.
 I didn’t think I had much of a handle on kid humor.
 But just look at me now!
 I even have inside jokes with my kids!
-(And they started calling me “the jokester” today..
+(They even started calling me “the jokester” today . . .
 Not sure where they learned that word or to what particular “joke” they were referring, but I’ll take it.)

 4. Kids are observant.

 Before taking on this new responsibility this week, the one thing on my mind was not messing up.
 That was it.
 I never thought about how doing the announcements might change the way the kids at school viewed me.

 I usually think of kids’ memories (like their attention spans) as short.
 Which they generally are.
 But kids are also quite observant.